ApiLogicServer/Docs/docs/Tech-AI.md

 !!! pied-piper "Create database definitions from ChatGPT"

-    Create a sqlite database for customers, orders, items and product, with autonum keys, allow nulls, Decimal types, and foreign keys.
+    Create a sqlite database for customers, orders, items and product

+    Hints: use autonum keys, allow nulls, Decimal types, and foreign keys.

+    Include a notes field for orders.

-    Create a few rows of customer and product data.
+    Create a few rows of only customer and product data.

     Enforce the Check Credit requirement: